-The tag system can also use .bsc files from Microsoft Visual Studio 4.1 through 2008.
+The tag system can also use .bsc files from Microsoft Visual Studio 5.0 and later.
 To use .bsc files, you must set your compiler to generate them, then use the Alt-x configure-epsilon command to download and install the DLL file that matches your compiler version.
 See Source Code Browsing Interface for details.
-Finally, use the select-tag-file command on Ctrl-X Alt-<Comma> to select your .bsc file.
+Finally, use the select-tag-file command on Ctrl-x Alt-<Comma> to select your .bsc file.

 The retag-files command makes Epsilon rescan all the files represented in the current tag file and generate a new set of tags for each, replacing any prior tags.
 The clear-tags command makes Epsilon forget about all the tags in the current tag file.
 See the tag-options variable if you want the tag-files command to clear old tags automatically.
 The untag-files command displays a list of all files mentioned in the current tag file; you can edit the list by deleting any file names that shouldn't be included, and when you press Ctrl-x Ctrl-z, Epsilon will forget all tags that refer to the file names you deleted.